josealvarez97/Distributed_Servers_System-Simulator/README.md

 # Servers System Simulator
 This project is about simulating a distributed servers system.
-The idea behind this systems is to attend as many requests as quickly as possible with the available computational resources.
+The idea behind these systems is to attend as many requests as quickly as possible with the available computational resources.

 ## (INSTRUCTIONS FOR RUNNING THE PROGRAM)
 The program will ask you to write the path of the text file containing the input.
 Then just put on your seat belt and enjoy the simulation.